-After recovering from his surgery, Eggers was advised to participate in the Cardiac Rehabilitation program offered at the Wellness Center and led by Dr. Jeff Soukup, PhD, CES and Kathleen Collins RN, along with students from Appalachian State University.
+After recovering from his surgery, Eggers was advised to participate in the Cardiopulmonary Rehabilitation program offered at the Wellness Center and led by Dr. Jeff Soukup, PhD, CES and Kathleen Collins RN, along with students from Appalachian State University.

 Eggers admitted the scariest part of the whole process was the looming lifestyle change.
 Known by his friends and family as the man who does not slow down, he knew it was time to trust the Lord and his doctor with some changes in his diet, exercise and smoking habit.

 “You have to trust in the Lord when he opens doors,” said Eggers.
-The Cardiac Rehabilitation program “has helped me immensely with my recovery and it has increased by endurance level.
+The Cardiopulmonary Rehabilitation program “has helped me immensely with my recovery and it has increased by endurance level.
 Everyone is supportive and the interaction with other heart and pulmonary patients is very motivating.”

-With only a few more weeks until he graduates from the Cardiac Rehabilitation program, Eggers looks forward to spending more time with his family, landscaping, and playing golf and much less time worrying about his health thanks to the team of providers at The Cardiology Center.
+With only a few more weeks until he graduates from the Cardiopulmonary Rehabilitation program, Eggers looks forward to spending more time with his family, landscaping, and playing golf and much less time worrying about his health thanks to the team of providers at The Cardiology Center.

 “We are very blessed to have such a strong cardiology center available to us in the High Country,” said Eggers.
 “I would recommend speaking with Dr. Vignola before anyone considers having a cath or stent procedure off of the mountain.”

 For more information about the Cardiology Center, call (828)-264-9664 or visit www.apprhs.org/cardiology-center.